 - The following form must be completed in detail by the parent/guardian and signed by the prescribing healthcare provider each school year: Permission Form for Medication During School Day #5330.1 or #5330.2.
-These forms can be obtained in the health office or on the website. - Prescription medication must be in the original prescription bottle and over-the-counter medication must also be in the original container and labeled with the student's name.
+These forms can be obtained in the health office or on the website. - Prescription medication must be in the original prescription bottle and over-the-counter medication must also be in the original container and labeled with the student's name. - At the end of the school year, any remaining medication must be picked up by the parent/guardian, or it will be destroyed. - Special circumstances may cause need for a student to carry medication on them.
+Please speak to the school health office staff in this situation.

-All medication must be brought to the (front/health) office and taken there.
+Medication Forms: All medication must be brought to the (front/health) office and taken there.
 All medication, which includes over-the-counter, cough drops, and prescription medications, must have a written physician's order.
 "Administration of Medication" for #5114.2A must be signed by the parent/guardian.
 Students with a chronic disease or medical condition who must possess and self-administer medications during school hours must submit each school year a completed "Self-Administration of Medication" form #5141.2B.